MAPCATcom/mapcat-docs/doc-source-md/services/height.md

 # Height API

-Mapcat Height API is used to query elevation values at specific geo-coordinates.
+MAPCAT Height API is used to query elevation values at specific geo-coordinates.
 Height API is extremely useful for creating elevation profiles for routes.

 ![alt text](elevation_profile.png "Elevation profile")